 (i) The term of office of a National Councillor shall commence at the end of Annual Conference.
 District Councils will arrange the election of their Representatives annually to fit in with this date.

-(ii) Meetings of the National Council shall be held as often as business may require, but not less than four times per year, and will be summoned by the Chief Executive on the instructions of the National President.
+(ii) Meetings of the National Council shall be held as often as business may require, but not less than three times per year, and will be summoned by the Chief Operating Officer on the instructions of the National President.
 Fifteen to form a quorum.
 Agendas of all meetings shall accompany the notice.

 (iv) No National Councillor shall be elected to more than one standing Committee except the National President, who is, ex officio, a member of all committees.